Skip to main content

 • Please make the video, upload it to YouTube, and set the view setting as unlisted (this will allow the video to be viewed by only those with the link).
 Then upload it into your SlideRoom account.

 • Please include all files in one video, not multiple.
-The video should contain 20-30 seconds of self introduction, 16 bars of a ballad, 16 bars of an up-tempo selection and/or 30 seconds of dance.
+The video should contain 20-30 seconds of self introduction, two contrasting songs (16 bars each), and 30 seconds of dance.

-Submissions must be received by March 29, 2024 to be considered.
+Submissions must be received by the final day of auditions to be considered.
 Please prepare and send it in as early as possible.
-Based on your taped audition, you may be asked to attend final callbacks.
+Based on your taped audition, you may be contacted further by the director.

 For questions regarding auditions, please contact:

-Everyone invited to final callbacks may be asked to prepare certain material related to your skill sets.
-You may be asked to sing specific material as well as learn additional movement combinations.
+Callback materials will be sent out with the callback email.
+Everyone invited to final callbacks will be asked to sing excerpts from the show as well as learn additional movement combinations.

-An interview at an additional time, and with the director, may also be asked of you.
+An interview with the director at an additional time may also be asked of you.

 Interviews for the technical support staff are started by contacting Troy Streeter at your earliest convenience.
 Positions include: